andrewferlitsch/epipog-nosql/README.md

 ## Local Build

-Each package can be built separately, and it's unit tests ran, without a build management system, by executing the build script in each package source directory.
+Each package can be built separately, and it's automated unit tests ran, without a build management system, by executing the build script in each package source directory.
 The build script will compile all sources in the package, run the unit tests (_Test<N>), display any failures and report the total number of tests ran.